-This traditional, easy bread sauce recipe has been popular for many years but by combing it with making onion sauce you can make it very easily and frugally.
+This traditional, easy bread sauce recipe has been popular for many years but by combining it with making onion sauce you can make it very easily and frugally.

 Bread sauce is almost unknown outside of Britain, which is surprising as it is delicious.
 Having said that, a bit like Marmite, some people love it and others hate it but very few are neutral!
 Bread sauce is very easy to make, basically a white sauce thickened with breadcrumbs.